 Many artists will have special prices on seconds or older works.
 Works of art showcased will include pottery, handmade glass, sculpture, jewelry, furniture, paintings, drawings and fiber art.
 Select studios offer public demonstrations and door prizes.
 It's always one of the top art tours of the year in western North Carolina!

 Weaverville, located just a few minutes north of Asheville, offers a unique small-town atmosphere with several street side cafes and eateries to compliment the many galleries and studios.
-For a complete list of participating artists and to see a map, go to their Web site.
+Read more about things to do in Weaverville.

 Pick up Weaverville Art Safari brochures containing maps and artist information at greater Asheville-area galleries, restaurants, and shops beginning a few weeks prior.
 Brochures will also be distributed from an Art Safari information booth located on Main Street in Weaverville during the Safari weekend.
-Download a map from their Web site.
+See a map on their Web site.